 For more instant gratification, you have to pick strawberries.
 The place to do that is Kenny’s Strawberry Farm in nearby Rainbow, Calif.

 Picking strawberries is pretty much instant gratification, compared with blueberries.
-We arrived on a cool, cloudy morning and were dispatched into the field.
+We arrived on a cool, cloudy morning and scattered into the field.

 “Pick the red ones,” an employee advised, pushing green containers into my kids’ hands.
 OK, we knew that — red means ripe — but aren’t there shades of red?
 How red does it need to be?